Mayamariaruth/calima/README.md

     * I get an error if I've already made an identical booking

-As a site user I can edit/cancel my booking requests so that I can customize my requests and have control over my bookings
+As a site user, I can edit/cancel my booking requests so that I can customize my requests and have control over my bookings

 - Acceptance Criteria
     * See all my requests on my profile